gordonje/missourian_analytics/README.md

 Importing CMS data
 ------------------

+The Social Flow message report tells us what content the Missourian is promoted on Facebook and Twitter, but we want to know more about each individual piece of content.
+As our quant methods professor point out to us, any analysis we want to perform might need to control for confounding factors related to differences in the kinds of articles the Missourian is promoting on Facebook and Twitter.
+Otherwise, we would be treating sports and local government stories as equvalent.

-The Missourian was also nice enough to give us a copy of their CMS database, which included every version of every artcle ever filed as well as the section of the Missourian in which the article was filed.
-This is an important get for us, as it will help in controlling for confounding factors related to differences in the kinds of articles the Missourian is promoting on Facebook and Twitter.
-Otherwise, we might end up treating sports and local government stories as equvalent.
+Thankfully, the Missourian was also nice enough to give us a copy of their CMS database, which included every version of every artcle ever filed as well as the section of the Missourian in which the article was filed.

-The Missourian CMS is a MySQL database, so we can't import the source file directly into PostgreSQL.
-So we have to spin a MySQL server and create a new database:
+This CMS is built in [Django](https://www.djangoproject.com/) with a a MySQL backend.
+Attempts to import the .sql file directly into Postgres failed miserably (not all that shocking), so we had to do a little extra work.
+Still worth so as to get to pull things together into Postgres.

+So we have to spin up a MySQL server.
+If you don't already have MySQL, Mac folks, again use Homebrew (everyone else figure it out).
+And even if you already have MySQL, you should first make sure everything is up-to-date.
+Run `brew doctor` then `brew update` then `brew upgrade mysql`.
+You might need to run this last command more than once, as I did, in order to get to the latest version.

+Then you need to start the MySQL server.
+Though, this step gave us a bit of trouble:

+	$ mysql.server start
+	Starting MySQL..
+	.
+ERROR!
+The server quit without updating PID file (/usr/local/some/path/[something that looks like a URL].pid).

+Super annoying.
+But a little Googling and we came across [a couple](http://coolestguidesontheplanet.com/mysql-error-server-quit-without-updating-pid-file/) [of posts](http://www.mahdiyusuf.com/post/21022913180/mysql-the-server-quit-without-updating-pid-file) describing the same issue and an easy fix.
+Just remove these .err files like so `rm *.err /path/to/file/data/mentioned_in_previous_error` then start the server for real this time `mysql.server start`.

+Then, create a MySQL database:

 	$ mysql -u root -p
-	Enter password: <
+	Enter password:
 	# CREATE DATABASE [db_name];
 	# \q